Hitomi Kanehara

 Hitomi Kanehara (金原 ひとみ, Kanehara Hitomi) is a Japanese novelist.
-Her novel Hebi ni piasu (Snakes and Earrings) won the Shōsetsu Subaru Literary Prize and the Akutagawa Prize, and sold over a million copies in Japan.
+Her novel Hebi ni piasu (Snakes and Earrings) won Subaru Literary Award and the Akutagawa Prize, and sold over a million copies in Japan.
 Her work has been translated into more than a dozen languages worldwide.

 Early life

 Kanehara was born in Tokyo, Japan.
 During elementary school she spent a year in San Francisco with her father.
 At age 11, she dropped out of school, and at age 15 she left home.
 After leaving home, Kanehara pursued her passion for writing.
 Her father, Mizuhito Kanehara, a literary professor and translator of children's literature, continued to support her.

 Career

 Kanehara wrote her first novel, Hebi ni piasu (Snakes and Earrings), at the age of 21.
 The novel won the Shōsetsu Subaru Literary Prize and the Akutagawa Prize (judged by novelist Ryū Murakami), and became a Japanese bestseller, going on to sell more than one million copies.
 Kanehara and fellow 2003 Akutagawa Prize honoree Risa Wataya remain the youngest people ever to receive the Akutagawa Prize.
 In the same year that she won the Akutagawa Prize, Kanehara got married.

 Kanehara's novel Autofiction, with a story that unfolds in reverse chronological order, was published in Japan in 2006.
 In 2007 an English version of Autofiction, translated by David James Karashima, was published by Vintage Books under the same name, and her novel Haidora (Hydra) appeared in print in Japan.
 A film adaptation of Hebi ni piasu, directed by Yukio Ninagawa and starring Yuriko Yoshitaka in the lead role, premiered in 2008.
 Kanehara's novel Torippu torappu (TRIP TRAP) was published in 2009, and won the 2010 Sakunosuke Oda Prize.

 When the Fukushima Daiichi nuclear disaster occurred in 2011, Kanehara left Tokyo for Okayama out of concerns about the effects of radiation on her children.
 In 2012 she moved to France, and her book Mazāzu (Mothers) won the Bunkamura Deux Magots Literary Prize.
 While living in France with her husband and two daughters, Kanehara wrote several books, including Keihaku (Flirty) in 2016 and Kuraudo gāru (Cloud Girl) in 2017.
 After living in France for six years, in 2018 she and her family returned to Japan, where her essay collection Pari no Sabaku, Tōkyō no Shinkirō (Paris Desert, Tokyo Mirage), was published in 2020.